 It is situated next to the ring road, so you don’t need a 4WD to get there.
 The road will pass a bridge to cross the river mouth from Jokulsarlon.
 Before and after this bridge you’ll find parking spots.
 You can also pass the bridge on foot, as Diamond Beach can only be reached from the East side of the bridge.

 The Icelandic name of Diamond Beach is Breidamerkursandur (which means sand near Breidamerkur glacier).
 A lot of Icelandic people don’t even know the name Diamond Beach as it is an English term used among tourists.
-It isn’t for a very long time that the ice blocks wash ashore, so it is a new term.
+It is fairly new since the ice blocks started washing ashore, so it is a new term.

-Below you can find some highlighted tours to explore Diamond Beach and Jokulsarlon, but there are more tours available!
+Below you can find some highlighted tours to explore Diamond Beach and Jokulsarlon, but there are more tours available, for a nice overview of our favorites click here.

 When is the best time to visit Diamond Beach and the Jokulsarlon Glacier